sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 You can find a <a href="https://azure.microsoft.com/en-gb/blog/understanding-and-leveraging-azure-sql-database-sla/">discussion of the service level agreements that set an expectation for uptime and performance at this reference</a>.
 This resource will help you make an informed decision about which tier to use.
 A <a href="https://www.youtube.com/watch?v=l7FUNJd5TSE">video discussion is available at this reference</a>.

-For a deeper explanation between the three tiers (including scenarios), you can also see <a href="https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-vcore#service-tier-characteristics">this referfence on the service-tier characteristics</a>.
+For a deeper explanation between the three tiers (including scenarios), you can also see <a href="https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-vcore#service-tier-characteristics">this reference on the service-tier characteristics</a>.

 <b>Decision 3: The provisioning model for best use patterns</b>
 If you choose the <i>General Purpose within Single databases</i> and the <i>vCore-based model</i>, you have an additional decision to make regarding the compute costs: